lowsound42/everything-is-computers/README.md

 This is mostly in place because Affine does not allow us to gate the basic local-storage version of the instance so i have to control access myself.
 (Kind of annoying but a good learning experience).

-I have turned off authentik redirection for mobile/electron apps as this flow breaks their auth process.
+I have turned off authentik redirection for mobile/electron apps as this flow breaks their regular auth process.

 ## Reverse Proxy